 For the filling, combine the cream cheese, eggs, sour cream, granulated sugar, vanilla extract, 1 teaspoon cinnamon, and salt in a large mixing bowl.
 Beat until well blended.

 Carefully pour the filling into the crust on top of the caramel and pecan layer.
-Bake until the edges are set and the center is still slightly loose, about 60 minutes or until the cake has puffed and trembles just slightly when shaken.
+Bake until the edges are set, and the center is still slightly loose—about 60 minutes or until the cake has puffed and trembles just slightly when shaken.
 Do not overbake.
 The cheesecake will settle and firm as it cools.

-Completely cool the cheesecake on wire rack.
+Completely cool the cheesecake on a wire rack.
 Then, cover lightly with plastic wrap and refrigerate to chill for at least several hours or up to overnight.

 When ready to serve, prepare the apple topping.
-In a large skillet over medium high heat, bring apple cider, 1/3 cup brown sugar, and 1/4 teaspoon cinnamon to a boil.
+In a large skillet over medium-high heat, bring apple cider, 1/3 cup brown sugar, and 1/4 teaspoon cinnamon to a boil.
 Cook until slightly thickened and reduced by almost half.